uptonking/note4yaoo/thread-fwk-react-dev.md

 - Check out my compiler project I played around with a few years ago
   - https://github.com/trueadm/react-compiler
   - you'd actually improve performance not using a Uint32Array, purely for the fact you can re-reference template arrays that commonly appear.
-- Wouldn't abstract over HTML and instead build around abstractions.What do you mean with this point?
+- Wouldn't abstract over HTML and instead build around abstractions.
+What do you mean with this point?
 Any good prior art to share?
   - React Native Web, cc @necolas .
 If you get it right, you can solve so many problems. `<div onClick={…} />` should never been allowed to happen.
   - Is even argue that `<div>` shouldn’t have happened.
 Look how SwiftUI tackles this.
   - We default to HTML because we are accustomed to it, not because it’s the right abstraction.
 - Oh I think I follow.
 It’s about providing solid primitives instead of driving users towards (mis)using HTML directly.
 Does that sound right?
   - Pretty much.
 HTML is a free for all.
 - you don't need to know about the underlying host with react-native-web. it reduces down to building blocks, a div on some host that happens to be the web is a View there i think and that makes it x-platform. no opinions on if that's good or not, but the idea was interesting.

 - ## A key philosophical difference between Next.js & @blitz_js is that Blitz is all about giving sharp knives to developers.
 - https://twitter.com/flybayer/status/1406722174505918464